 First, we will begin with the Human (user) sliders.

 Contact is down across MLB, with batting averages lower than in the past.
-As such, Contact is one tick to the left.
+As such, Contact is two ticks to the left.
 Home runs are up, and with the “three true outcomes” nature of today’s game (strikeout, walk, or home run), Power should be ticked up two notches to the right.

 Timing and Solid Hits should be a tick down, and while it may seem counterintuitive that this should be lowered when power is up, the focus on power has led to far more swing-and-miss in hitters’ approaches, and again, contact is down.

-Sliders that should remain in the middle include Foul Frequency and Human Starter/Reliever Stamina.
+Sliders that should remain in the middle include Foul Frequency and Human Starter and Reliever Stamina.
 Some starters can go deep into ballgames, but it is more likely that a club will turn to the bullpen sooner in ballgames, sometimes before the third time through the order.

 Pitching Control and Consistency should be lowered, the former two ticks and the latter one.
 While it is such a difficult game for today’s hitters because of the increased velocity and movement of pitches (more on that later), it is also true that facing these hitters is a daunting task.
 Lowering these sliders should help make pitching more challenging.